SamTh3D3v/Hamming-Code-SystemC/README.md

 #Hamming code register (15,11) using SystemC

-this is an implementation of a Hamming code register that can:
+This is a simple implementation of a basic Hamming code register that can:

-* code a 11 bits’ input word into a 15 bits' hamming code word.
+* code an 11 bits’ input word into a 15 bits' hamming code word.
 * correct a 15 bits’ hamming code word and extract the original 11 bits’ word.